 - 2. The Council has drawn down repayable loan funding of £6.015 million from Welsh Government for the implementation of town centre regeneration schemes to bring back vacant, underutilised or redundant buildings into beneficial use.
-As at 31 March 2023, loans provided total £4.878 million with applications currently being reviewed for 2023/24.
-Two loans to the value of £1.927 million have been agreed in principal, subject to terms and conditions and timing of drawdown of loans based on work undertaken.
+Subject to completion of terms and conditions, a further £2.926 million of loan has been applied for and awarded in principle.
+As at 31 March 2023, loans provided, which are recycled for ongoing investment, total £4.878 million with applications currently being reviewed for 2023/24.
+Three loans to the value of £1.389 million have been agreed in principle, subject to terms and conditions and timing of drawdown of loans based on work undertaken.
 It should be noted that all risk in respect to repayable loans remains with the Council so robust security for loans is sought. - 3.
-Following a robust due diligence exercise, an in year approval has resulted in a budget of £120,000 being made available for Business Grants to external small and medium sized businesses (SMEs).
-Funded by earmarked capital receipts, a grant of £72,000 and loan of £48,000 has been provided to Jajems Technology Limited as a contribution towards equipment required to establish a new research and development facility.
+Funded by earmarked capital receipts arising from the former Small Medium Enterprise (SME) Equity Fund, a grant of £72,000 and loan of £48,000 has been provided to Jajems Technology Limited as a contribution towards equipment required to establish a new research and development facility.
 The facility will create new jobs and attract inward investment to the city. - 4.
 A final business case for the delivery of an Indoor Arena was approved by Cabinet in September 2021.
 In July 2023, Cabinet approved the final terms of the Development Fund Agreement (DFA) and agreed an extension and variation of the Pre-Contract Service Agreement (PCSA).
-The signing of DFA documents remain subject to approval of the funding strategy at a future meeting of Cabinet, expected to be in Winter 2023, with enabling works on site due to commence in early 2024.
-As at month 6, it is forecast that circa £4.750 million is likely to be spent in 2023/24 against the original budget of £9.807 million, with the remaining balance of circa £5 million to be carried forward into 2024/25.
+The signing of DFA documents remain subject to approval of the funding strategy at a future meeting of Cabinet, with enabling works having commenced.
+As at month 9, it is forecast that circa £4.750 million is likely to be spent in 2023/24 against the original budget of £9.807 million, with the remaining balance of circa £5 million to be carried forward into 2024/25.
 This projected expenditure includes £1.5 million to start the multistorey car park, £2.5 million for enabling works and £750,000 for land assembly and project costs.
-The final business case for the multistorey car park is due to be presented to Cabinet for consideration and approval in early 2024. - There is also a budget of £8.850 million in 2023/24 to fund main construction works of the Indoor Arena.
+The final business case for the multistorey car park is due to be presented to Cabinet for consideration and approval in early 2024. - 5.
+There is also a budget of £8.850 million in 2023/24 to fund main construction works of the Indoor Arena.
 This expenditure is funded on an invest to save basis with costs recovered from annual lease income receivable from the Arena operator over the term of the lease.
 Enabling works are due to commence on site in early 2024, with main construction works expected to begin circa six months later once the Development and Funding Agreement is signed and has become unconditional.
-Accordingly, no expenditure on main construction works is therefore anticipated in 2023/24 with full slippage projected into 2024/25.
+Accordingly, no expenditure on main construction works is anticipated in 2023/24 with full slippage projected into 2024/25.